Krogoth2787/mids-flatpak/README.md

 ### Change Notifications
 The previous issue with Flatpak 24.08, Wine and NVidia has been resolved, the flatpak has returned to the 24.08 base.

-The flatpak now includes the installation for Microsoft .Net8, so it can run MidsReborn 3.7.6.
-At the time of this update there are some known bugs in this version, so you may consider holding off on the 3.7.6 update until they are resolved.
+The flatpak now includes the installation for Microsoft .Net8, so it can run MidsReborn 3.7.11.2.

+MidsReborn now no longer requires the .Net6 Desktop Runtime, as such it has been removed from the Flatpak.

 ### Known Bugs
 There is no Launch Splash screen, do not ask me to do anything about it, it relies on a component that cannot run through wine.